Making Satisfactory Progress

 - The student, with the support of the supervisory committee and dissertation advisor, extends the short proposal and writes a dissertation prospectus over the course of the second year.

-- Students enroll in any remaining courses.
+- Students enroll in any remaining courses and/or dissertation credits.

 - Students continue to work on dissertation research and writing, meeting regularly with the academic advisor and advisory committee members throughout the rest of the third year.

 - Students meet regularly with their dissertation advisory committee members as needed to complete: